 Optionally you can listen for input from some other keyboard-like device. n_device is HID device number to listen to.
 You can use Psychtoolbox functions GetKeyboardIndices or PsychHID('Devices') to see available device numbers.
 A textInput element uses Psychtoolbox KbQueueCreate and n_device goes to the input of that function.
 See its help if you need more information on device numbers.

-fileName_r is a string recording the file name written to.
-This includes the number added if numberFile = <cd>true<cd>.
+fileName_r is a string recording name of the file written to.
+This includes number added if numberFile = <cd>true<cd>.

 n_file records the number added (numeric) if numberFile = <cd>true<cd>.